 Oh yes, they are.
 Despite hiding their real motivation, the Churches Education Commission, who are responsible for most of the Bible in Schools classes in NZ primary schools have said some things that reveal they have an agenda to further their religious faith.

 17. “Kids should learn about religion”

 Religious Instruction (faith teaching) classes are not the same as Religious Education (academic study of religions).
 Bible in Schools is primarily designed to encourage children to learn and believe in Christian religious faith.
 If you want your children to actually learn about different religions, they aren’t going to do it in these classes!
 There is an NCEA Religious Studies course but there are some excellent secular books available for children about where religion came from, such as The Book of Gods.

 When Bible classes are allowed into the school, all children are normally required to lose learning time during the school day which is supposed to be for secular education, whether they choose to participate in it or not.
 This can add up more than 4 full school days a year or around 4.5 weeks before they reach high school.
 Regardless, is a little bit of religious discrimination ok?

 19. “You’re stopping our freedom of speech and censoring us!”

 Freedom of speech does not mean you have the right to say anything you want to, anywhere you want to, at any time.
-Our state primary schools were created under the Education Act of 1877 to be “free, compulsory and secular”, to ensure that they were welcoming to children of all religious backgrounds.
-Promoting one religious faith by closing the school during the normal school day is manipulative and not in the spirit of inclusiveness.
-You may speak freely in your own space… your church.
+Our state primary schools were created under the Education Act of 1877 to be “free, compulsory and secular”, to ensure that they were welcoming to children of all religious backgrounds and so children could get an education without being the target of competing religious groups.
+Promoting one religious faith by closing the school during the normal school day is manipulative and not in the spirit of inclusiveness or diversity we should be valuing.
+You may speak freely in your own space… your church or your home.